 On this visit, I slipped Fugitive Papers, Ruth Sabine's slender, posthumous collection of writings, into my bag to read as I sat by her memorial.
 Sixteen was just too young for her to die.
 I was glad I had the book later, when we went to Home Depot.
-We were there to meet a bubbly young woman from the Pro Desk, who agreed to return some windowshades we'd bought that were not as opaque as described — not something they normally allow.
-She and I had spent nearly an hour chatting on the phone a couple of weeks earlier.
-As we ordered replacement shades using their slow-as-molasses website, we found other things to talk about, and somehow got onto the subject of Ruth . . . but how?
+We were there to meet a certain bubbly young woman from the Pro Desk, who agreed to exchange some windowshades we'd bought that were not as described — not something they don't normally allow.
+She and I had spent nearly an hour on the phone a couple of weeks earlier as we ordered the shades via their slow-as-molasses website.
+As we waited, we found other things to talk about, and somehow got onto the subject of Ruth . . . but how?

-Oh, I remember: She said she was bored and had lots of time on her hands, so I asked her for plumbing tips, since she's an expert at fixing things.
+Ah, I remember: She said she was bored and had lots of time on her hands, so I asked her for plumbing tips, since she's an expert at fixing things.
 Our toilet has been whistling and shrieking in the middle of the night.
 She diagnosed the problem by saying we had a ghost.
-I told her we do, sometimes, seem to have ghosts but our teenage one is not like Moaning Myrtle, who died in the girls' bathroom at Hogwarts.
-I told her a little about my research and she wanted to know more.
+I told her we do, sometimes, seem to have ghosts, but our teenage one is not like Moaning Myrtle, who died in the girls' bathroom at Hogwarts.
+I told her a little about my research and she was interested to learn more.

 When we met at the store, she said, "I tried to look up that girl you told me about.
 Ruth."
 And I could show her Ruth's book, which has a charming, soft-focus portrait of her.
 She took the book carefully from me and pored over it.